indolem/indolem/summarization_indosum/README.md

 ./train_mbert.sh
 ./eval_mbert.sh
 ```

 In `scripts/` run `chmod +x *` to enable bash execution.
 The training requires 3 GPUs (V100 16GB).
 If you have lower GPU size, please reduce the batch size.

+Since we use 5-fold cross validation, the experiments are run 5 times with different folds in folder `data/`.
+Please adjust the script.

 ## Evaluation